saragarcia1989/Jr-Tester-Challenge/README.md

 ## SECOND STEP - Run the Tests
-- requirements : java 14, maven
+- requirements : java 8 or higher, maven
 - browser: tests runnable in chrome